Datta0/datta0.github.io/content/blogs/know-your-lora.md

 </details>
 <br>

+<b>Note</b>: If you have any other different ideas for initialisation, feel free to reach out to me and we can discuss.

+## Results
 Ok enough of theory.
 How does it hold in practice?
 Well I've tried training LoRAs with models of different sizes and architectures.
 The results look promising.
 Here's the [wandb project](https://wandb.ai/imdatta0/lora_inits) where I've been tracking my runs and here's the [wandb report](https://wandb.ai/imdatta0/lora_inits/reports/LoRA-initialisations--Vmlldzo4MjQ4Njg0) of the same
 <details>